 Do not concentrate on the checklists at the expense of the pattern.

-Selector ON, fuel pump ON (if applicable), change tanks (if applicable) (touch).
+Fuel selector ON, fuel pump ON (if applicable), change tanks (if applicable) (touch).

-RICH, carb heat HOT, primer LOCKED.
+Mixture RICH, carb heat HOT, primer LOCKED.

-BOTH (touch), check temperatures and pressures.
+Ignition on BOTH (touch), check temperatures and pressures.

 P Partial Power

 The principles of Aviate – Navigate – Communicate must be followed during FLWOP training.

 |Aviate||Fly the aeroplane accurately and carry out the checks thoroughly.|